piranhacloud/piranha/MIGRATION.md

 ## Piranha CDI - OpenWebBeans Integration

-1. Commented out as the OpenWebBeans project is not yet up to speed.
+1. Commented out as the Apache OpenWebBeans project is not yet up to speed.

 ## Piranha Extension - Micro